EVENT TRANSCRIPT: The Future of Afghanistan

 Naheed Farid MP 10:26

 You know, the withdraw decision has already been taken.
 And we cannot reverse that.
-But I think the national committee can help Afghanistan in three most important pillars, the first is that they can help Afghanistan with, with the influence of diplomacy, having this different measures to put pressure on Pakistan and other players in the region.
-So they can make Taliban accountable.
-And also, this will help Afghan women because we want peace, we really, really want peace, because we are the most vulnerable part of the society.
-The second issue is that Afghan National Security Forces ntsf have to receive funds, and also the equipments and the air combat, necessary equipments, intelligence.
-And this has to be considered.
-So Afghanistan, the board the defense from other rights, and the Constitution and the values to do Afghan National Security Forces has to be continued.
+But I think the national committee can help Afghanistan in three most important pillars, the first is that they can help Afghanistan with, with the influence of diplomacy, having these different measures to put pressure on Pakistan and other players in the region.
+So, they can make Taliban accountable.
+Also, this will help Afghan women because we want peace, we really, really want peace, because we are the most vulnerable part of the society.
+The second issue is that Afghan National Security Forces (NTSF) must receive funds, and also the equipment and the air combat, necessary equipment’s, intelligence.
+And this must be considered.
+So, Afghanistan, the board the defence from other rights, and the Constitution and the values to do Afghan National Security Forces has to be continued.
 And the help has to come from the international community.
-So we have a strong force to defend our rights.
-And the third issue is that the the development funds have to continue as well to build more infrastructure, schools, and roads, to help build jobs, agriculture, to help the lives going on in Afghanistan, and in different, different aspects in these three pillars.
+So, we have a strong force to defend our rights.
+And the third issue is that the development funds must continue as well to build more infrastructure, schools, and roads, to help build jobs, agriculture, to help the lives going on in Afghanistan, and in different, different aspects in these three pillars.
 I think we have to ask from our governments from different players in the world, to make sure that Afghanistan is not forgotten, is not left behind.
-And the different nations from different aspect has been taken care of.
+And the different nations from different aspect have been taken care of.

 Robert Clark 12:37